COVID-19 Vaccine - Facts and FAQs

 Getting the second dose is important to ensuring you receive the full protective benefits of the vaccine.
 COVID-19 vaccines are not interchangeable.
 That means you will need to get the same manufacturer for the second dose as you received for your first dose.
 If you go to a different provider than your first dose, be sure to check ahead to ensure they offer the manufacturer you need.

-The Johnson and Johnson vaccine requires only a single dose for full vaccination.
-You will not need to return for a second appointment.
+The Johnson and Johnson COVID-19 vaccine requires a single dose for the primary series.

 Frequently Asked Questions